KQIK (AM): History

 On May 27, 2011, Crystal Clear Broadcasting Company, Inc., signed an agreement to sell KQIK (without its FM sister station) to Joseph E. Kalisek for a total price of $12,500.
 The FCC approved the deal on September 21, 2011, and the transaction was formally consummated on October 31, 2011.
 The next day, on November 1, 2011, the station went dark as the previous owners had not yet delivered the lease agreement for the station's studio location and broadcast transmitter site.
 As of 5 December 2011, the station is still silent pending completion of this agreement.

 In 2012 Lake County Radio, LLC purchased the former KQIK-FM including the studio and transmitter site of KQIK.
 At that time all the KQIK equipment had been removed by Kalisek and Woodrow Michael Warren (owner of KLCR-FM in Lakeview).
 A lease was offered to Kalisek but Kalisek never responded to the offer, so after waiting for the one-year silent period to expire the tower was dismantled on December 29 and 30, 2012 and taken to Burns, Oregon where it will be reused for KBNH as part of a two-tower directional array.
-KBNH has a CP to change the frequency from 1230 to 1210 with a day power of 12,000 watts and a night power of 600 watts using the same directional pattern day and night.
+KBNH has a CP to change frequencies from 1230 to 1210 with a day power of 12,000 watts and a night power of 600 watts using the same directional pattern day and night.

 In a letter dated January 18, 2011, the FCC notified Kalisek that "the broadcast license for station KQIK(AM) will automatically expire as a matter of law if broadcast operations do not commence by 12:01 a.m., November 2, 2012."

 On April 12, 2013, the FCC cancelled the station's license, due to it having been silent for more than twelve months.